 Cold sores are characterised by small blisters on your lips and are often confused with canker sores, which present similar symptoms.

 If you suffer from cold sores and you’re wondering if they will impact a scheduled dental appointment, we recommend you give us a call.

-Generally, our recommendation is to let your cold sore heal before an appointment, to decrease the chance it will spread on you or to others.
+Generally, we recommend letting your cold sore heal before an appointment to decrease the chance it will spread to you or others.

 So, here’s what to do if you suffer from cold sores

 Have medicine handy

 Several prescription antiviral drugs help speed the healing process, particularly if they are used as soon as symptoms are felt:

 - Valacyclovir (Valtrex)